 One of my earliest buys was this vintage card table already painted in a dusty blue color.
 It worked perfectly with my blue/green color palette.
 The top actually flips open to reveal a distressed blue green velvet surface, but I chose to keep that closed so I could tuck it in this corner to put the TV on.
 It was a great buy at a local antique store for only $35.
 Found a similar size table in blue gray finish at World Market.

 I picked up this rusty wrought iron plant stand at a local flea market for $15.
 It allows me to add another texture, and gives me somewhere to display a small plant.
 Yes it’s rusty but that’s why I liked it!

 This large schefflera plant needed to be re-potted so I bought one of those large terracotta plastic pots.
-To take the shiny-ness away and make it look older, I dry brushed dark gray paint over the pot and edges.
+To make it look aged, I dry brushed dark gray paint over the shiny new pot and edges.
 The saucer still needs the same treatment.